What is Chi Nei Tsang?

 Your intention should be to help them become serene and peaceful within themselves.

 Always remember the source of your real power.
 The secret touch has warmed bodies, spirits, and homes in every land throughout time.
 It is a touch of the heart when you freely give of yourself to another.
 You will find that the loving touch has enormous power to heal and renew lives and spirits.

 Both professional healers and those seeking healing will learn how to raise their vibration, tap into Heaven and Earth energy, and digest this Cosmic Chi easily into the body.
 You can apply this healing chi to yourself, or on family, friends, clients or animals.
-This course is a must for massage therapists and other practitioners, is very heart-centered and also lots of fun.
+This course is a must for massage therapists and other energy medicine practitioners, is very heart-centered and also lots of fun.
 No prior experience required.